How much TPD insurance should I have?

-So how much TPD insurance do I need?
+So, how much TPD insurance do I need?

-Common costs that TPD can help cover
+10 common expenses TPD can help cover

-- Mortgage/rental repayments
+- Mortgage/rent repayments

 - Personal debt i.e. credit card debt, car loan, personal loans